Tachyon-Sonics/Modula2Java17/README.md

 ### Arguments by value (default) and by reference (using `VAR`)

 Java is only by-value.
 However, Modula-2 records are converted to Java objects, and Modula-2 arrays are converted to Java arrays.
 Those are both references in Java.
-Although a reference itself is passed by value in Java, it correspond to by-reference semantics in Modula-2 because the _content_ is modifiable.
+Although a reference itself is passed by value in Java, it correspond to the by-reference semantics of Modula-2 because the _content_ is modifiable.

 If a record or array is passed by reference in Modula-2 (using `VAR`), the Java code is straightforward.